Doctor of Philosophy Degree

 Degree Requirements

-There are three major stages in the program to be completed prior to getting the PhD degree:
+There are three major stages in the program to be completed prior to earning the PhD degree:

-- Completion of the research proposal and successful passing of the Preliminary Examination
+• Completion of the research proposal and successful passing of the Preliminary Examination and achieiving candidacy

-- Conduct dissertation and research and successfully complete and defend the research
+• Conduct research and successfully complete and defend the research and dissertation

 Typically, a PhD program takes a total of 4-5 years to complete.
 The time frame depends largely on how soon advancement to candidacy is achieved.
 Once advancement to candidacy has occurred (usually after two years), students typically develop and defend their research prospectus the following year and complete their research effort (including its written presentation) in 2-3 years.